WBBSE Chapter 3 Determination Of Location Of A Place Of The Earth’s Surface Long Answer Questions

 Properties: The properties of the parallels of latitude are-

-circles and parallel to each other.
+The parallels of latitude are full circles and parallel to each other.

-2. As the value of the latitudes increases, the circumference of the parallels of latitude gradually decreases.
+As the value of the latitudes increases, the circumference of the parallels of latitude gradually decreases.
 At the Poles, the parallels of latitude appear to be dotted.

-3. All places on the same parallel of latitude have the same latitudinal value.
+All places on the same parallel of latitude have the same latitudinal value.
 Solar incidence changes with changing latitude.
 Accordingly, the climatic characteristics of the places also vary.
 The local times of various places lying on the same latitude are different based on their longitudinal value.

 Uses: The uses of the parallels of latitude are- The north-south position of a place can be determined by using the Equator and the other latitudes as standards of measurement.
 The parallels of latitude are often used as the boundary of a country or a state.
 For instance, the 45° N parallel forms an approximate border between Quebec (Canada), and the states of New York and Vermont in the USA.
-The Earth can be divided into different heat zones (Torrid zone, Temperate zone, and Frigid zone) on the basis of the parallels of latitude.
+The Earth can be divided into different heat zones (Torrid zone, Temperate zone, and Frigid zone) based on the parallels of latitude.

-Question 2 How can you determine the latitude of a place geometrically?
+Question 2.
+How can you determine the latitude of a place geometrically?
 How can the latitude of a place in the northern hemisphere be determined using the elevation of the Pole Star?

-Geometric determination of the latitude of a place:
+Answer: Geometric determination of the latitude of a place:

 In the given picture, B denotes the Earth’s center, DC the Equator, A the North Pole, and P the Pole Star.
 N is a place in the northern hemisphere with MO as its horizon.
 Moreover, BQ is perpendicular to MO.
 As the Pole Star is located vertically above the North Pole, it will be visible at P’ position from N. Consequently, the angle of elevation of the North Star, as visible from N, would be ZMNP’ and the latitudinal degree of N would be <NBC.